afforeroc/express-cf/README.md

   memory: 64M
 ```

 3.2 The web app is configurated.
-Now, you can go to repository: [Deploy a web application on Cloud Foundry Service](https://github.com/afforeroc/deploy-on-cloudfoundry) to learn how to deploy on Cloud.
+Now, you can go to repository [Deploy a web application on Cloud Foundry Service](https://github.com/afforeroc/deploy-on-cloudfoundry) to learn how to deploy on Cloud.

 ## Reference links
 * [Cloudant Node.js Client](https://github.com/cloudant/nodejs-cloudant)